TL;DR

 • Limited context windows: Models can only “see” a limited amount of text at once, so they may lose track of earlier facts.

-• Reasoning model paradox: Counterintuitively, some of the most advanced “reasoning” models (like o1-style chain-of-thought systems) have shown higher hallucination rates in certain tasks.
-More reasoning steps mean more chances for something to go wrong.
+• Reasoning model paradox: Counterintuitively, some advanced reasoning-style systems have shown higher hallucination rates in certain tasks.
+More intermediate steps mean more chances for something to go wrong.

 Reason 5: Hallucinations Are Evolving